Bioinformatics-Research-Network/skill-assessments/Linux for Bioinformatics/answers.md

 Q7. what does the sudo docker run part of the command do? and what does the salmon swim part of the command do?

-A. Run a command in a container, run a "super-secret operation" which prints an ASCII art version of Salmon.
+A. Run a command in a container; run a "super-secret operation" which prints an ASCII art version of Salmon.

    __Note__: You'll need the `-a` flag in order to actually free up space: